 Some of the estimates were off the mark by a huge margin, with inflation and growth estimates ranging up to annual rates of 60%.
 This suggests that many Germans are far detached from economic reality.

 Across the entire population, men have better knowledge of economic facts than women, but education plays a key role.
-For example, 49% of respondents with college-level education know the current unemployment rate, compared to 35% of the less educated.
+For example, 49% of higher secondary school graduates know the current unemployment rate, compared to 35% of the less educated.
 The education gap is even larger (73% vs. 40%) with respect to understanding the concept of compound interest, which is important for making smart investment and saving decisions.
 Given that better education is generally associated with higher income and wealth, this gap may reinforce social inequality as basic economic knowledge helps people get ahead.

 Read more in German: